danieldelcore/react-stable-ref/README.md

 ## Motivation 🧠

-It's not always obvious unstable references are passed into hooks such as `useEffect`.
+It's not always obvious when unstable references are passed into hooks such as `useEffect`.
 This can cause unnecessary rerenders, which when left unchecked can decrease the performance of your app, cause jank and ultimately degrade your user's experience 😭.

 Thankfully the React team have already thought about this and provided [lint rules to help](https://www.npmjs.com/package/eslint-plugin-react-hooks) 🥰.
 But what if you're passing objects and arrays into dependency arrays which are not 'deeply' compared?
 How can you know for sure?